 One of the biggest challenges during the production stage was figuring out and creating shaders that could be easily defined by one-source lighting, against pure black, and retain a graphically hard-edge style.
 Making a clear outline between objects and edges was key.
-From the beginning Bryan knew he didn't want to rely on dedicated Cel Shaders - he wanted to try something different and unique.
-Through layer shaders, he blended between high-contrast fresnels, various noise shaders, and real world textures using layer masks stacked on top of each other.
-This allowed him to give the shading a more custom look.
+From the beginning I knew I didn't want to rely on dedicated Cel Shaders - I wanted to try something different and unique.
+Through layer shaders I blended between high-contrast fresnels, various noise shaders, and real world textures using layer masks stacked on top of each other.
+This allowed me to give the shading a more custom look.

 The next biggest challenge was creating a "clown car" effect for the small droid character.
 The mass of the the giant canon, or BFG, was way too large to fit into such a small machine, so it was a challenge to figure out how exactly it would telescope from it's body.

-In order to get the edit locked down, he rendered each shot out as a hardware preview, then stitched them together until he had a solid cut.
+In order to get the edit locked down, I rendered each shot out as a hardware preview, then stitched them together until I had a solid cut.
 This helped nail down each shot's frame range, reducing the project's render time.
-After completing the scenes from beginning to end, ingesting them into the master edit, and approving the pace, he rendered the files at full res in a queue.
-He then replaced the previews with the full renders and finally completed the composite on each shot.
+After completing the scenes from beginning to end, ingesting them into the master edit, and approving the pace, I rendered the files at full res in a queue.
+I then replaced the previews with the full renders and finally completed the composite on each shot.

 This is the final render and edit.
 A big thanks to JM Cifonie for incredible sound design direction.